TravelMapping/HighwayData/hwy_data/BRA-MG/bramg/README.md

 Minas Gerais Rodovias Estaduais

 On many routes, signage seems to have been installed years ago and not replaced when it disappears.
-For this reason, even if there is no current signage, and due to the sorry state of signage in general, all MG- and MGC- routes are included, and AMG- and LMG- routes are included if they were signed at any time.
+For this reason, even if there is no current signage, and due to the sorry state of signage in general, all MG-, MGC-, and LMG- routes are included, and AMG- routes are included if they were signed at any time.

 Sources:
 * Maps: https://www.der.mg.gov.br/transportes/mapa-rodoviario http://portal.der.mg.gov.br/mapainterativo/?s=CMR